 Participation: I won't be taking attendance per se, but you are expected to come to class prepared to discuss the readings.
 Participation will be composed of two parts (each accounting for 5% of your grade).
 The first part will be obtained through in class short quizzes.
 On random Thursdays I will take attendance by administering a short quiz (a question or two) over the readings for that week.
 There will be SIX of these quizzes, and you need to make at least FOUR of them to receive full credit for participation (5%).
 Making 3 of the quizzes will earn you 2.5 points for participation, and anything less than 3 will earn you 0 points.
 You can also obtain bonus points by getting correct answers to the quiz questions.
 For each correct quiz you can earn a quarter bonus point to be added to your final grade, so if you get all 6 correct you can earn 1.5 additional points to your course average.
 There will be no makeups on these quizzes since I've already given you two free misses.
 The second part (5%) will be composed of your actual contributions to class discussion.
 These will be self-reported by you.
-Any question or contribution you make to class discussion should be noted by turning in a sheet of paper listing these contributions at the end of each class period.
+Any question or contributions at the end of each class period.
 Participation makes up 10% of your grade overall.